shadab4150/shadab4150.github.io/_posts/2020-01-17-StudentScore.md

 tags: [Student,ML]
 ---

-# Student records analysis and Predicting Final score

-* In this project I tried building a model which can predict a students grades.
+#### In this project I tried building a model which can predict a students grades.

 * Based on fators such as alcohol cosumption, internet use, romantic life, parental status, family size.